 2 Level 33.
 Like so many places in Singapore, you will not find them if you don’t know where to look.
 Let this place represent all the hidden sky bars of Singapore, often situated in anonymous skyscrapers with hard-to-find entrances.
 Tap a beer from the in-house brewery, the highest in the world, and enjoy a drink on the panorama terrace overlooking the Marina Bay Sands.
-And the view?
+The view?
 Absolutely breathtaking.

 4 Duxton Hill.
-If Arab Street represent the alternative bar scene of Singapore, Duxton Hill is on the sophisticated side of Singaporean nightlife.
+If Arab Street represent the alternative bar scene of Singapore, Duxton Hill is the sophisticated side of the Singaporean nightlife.
 Situated in the intersection of Duxton Road, Duxton Hill, and Tanjong Pagar Road, the area of traditional shophouses is packed with Barcelona inspired bars and restaurants.
 This is also where you will find Singapore’s Little Korea, offering world-class Korean food based on kimchi, barbecue, and spicy octopus.

 6 Fort Canning Park.
-The historically famous ground of Singapore is so much more than just a park.
+This historically famous area of Singapore is so much more than just a park.
 It’s a place to meet, walk, and take a late night run under the enormous Banyan trees.
 Follow the circular pathways up the hill and make a visit to Raffle’s House, the National Museum of Singapore, and the Fort Canning Bunker, one of few World War II remnants in Southeast Asia.

 All images © 2021 Erik Ekberger.
 Travelgrapher is a registered trademark.
 All rights reserved.

 Travelgrapher.com supports a democratic, gender-equal, peaceful and inclusive society where equitable health, human rights and the rule of law are respected and people’s vulnerability to crises and disasters is reduced.